splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancingexporter.rst

 Simple example configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example is a simple configuration of the ``loadbalancing`` exporter:
+The following example configures the load balancing exporter for:

 .. code-block:: yaml